 If you’re looking to learn more about these free investing platforms you have landed in the right place.

-What’s the real difference between Robinhood and Webull platforms is exactly what we’re going to write in this section.
+What’s the real difference between the Robinhood and Webull platforms?
+This is exactly what we’re about to cover in this section.

-Robinhood completely disrupted the brokerage industry because they were the first brokerage trading firm to enable zero commission trading.
+Robinhood completely disrupted the brokerage industry back in 2019 as they were the first brokerage firm to enable zero commission trading.
 This revolution has opened the path for a wave of new free stock trading apps like Webull or M1 Finance and FirstTrade.

-With that in mind, we’re going to compare Robinhood vs Webull main features and characteristics.
+With that in mind, we’re going to compare the main features of Robinhood and Webull and their characteristics.

 Webull vs Robinhood – Trading Platforms for Beginners and Advanced Traders